ctsrc/cardgame/README.md

 Shortly after having written `workspace.bash`, I switched from LXDE to LXQt because I've been meaning to do so as LXQt appears to be the future of LXDE, and also I like Qt and welcome LXQt.
-I tested to see if `qterminal` would set `_NET_WM_PID` to the expected value and indeed it appeared to so one might say so why not just use qterminal then, but well I won't because I like rxvt-unicode and the only reason I stopped using rxvt-unicode was that I didn't bother to install and configure it at some point and then stopped using it but now that I have it installed and configured
+I tested to see if `qterminal` would set `_NET_WM_PID` to the expected value and indeed it appeared to.
+Now one might say so why not just use qterminal then, but well I won't because I like rxvt-unicode and the only reason I stopped using rxvt-unicode was that I didn't bother to install and configure it at some point and then stopped using it but now that I have it installed and configured